High $Q^2$ Behavior of the Proton Structure Function through the Balitsky-Kovchegov Equation: Results and discussions

 \section{Results and discussions}

-The BK equation, as a QCD theory, has some predictive power at limit conditions.
-Previous works have made theoretical predictions based on experimental data with proper assumptions, which are very effective and inspiring.
-We take this a step further by extending both the Bjorken scale $x$ and $Q^2$ to the limit, taking advantage of the analytical solution of the BK equation.
-As we discussed, we want to see what characterizes the behavior of $F_2$ under very high-$Q^2$.
-We shall easily extend $F_2$ to $Q^2 \sim \mathcal{O}(2000) $ GeV$^2$ by just doing some numerical calculations ($2.0\times10^{-5}<x<1.0\times10^{-2}$).
-Based on the analytical solution (\ref{eq:BK-solution}) with the fitted parameters, the behavior of slope factor $\lambda$ are shown in FIG. \ref{fig:lambda-Q2}.
+The BK equation, as a QCD theory, possesses predictive power under limiting conditions.
+Previous studies have generated theoretical predictions based on experimental data and appropriate assumptions, which have proven to be both effective and inspiring.
+In this work, we take this a step further by extending both the Bjorken scale $ x $ and $ Q^2 $ to their limits, utilizing the analytical solution of the BK equation.
+As we have discussed, we aim to characterize the behavior of $ F_2 $ under very high $ Q^2 $ conditions.
+We can readily extend $ F_2 $ to $ Q^2 \sim \mathcal{O}(2000) \, \text{GeV}^2 $ through numerical calculations within the range $ 2.0 \times 10^{-5} < x < 1.0 \times 10^{-2} $.
+Utilizing the analytical solution (\ref{eq:BK-solution}) with the fitted parameters, the behavior of the slope factor $ \lambda $ is illustrated in FIG. \ref{fig:lambda-Q2}.

-Figure. \ref{fig:lambda-Q2} presents the $\lambda$ values extracted from the HERA data (blue and magenta points) \cite{H1:2013ktq,H1:2015ubc} and our calculated results using BK equation (red solid squares), we also give parameterized formulas to describe the $\lambda-Q^2$ relation, which are written as
+Figure \ref{fig:lambda-Q2} presents the $ \lambda $ values extracted from the HERA data (blue and magenta points) \cite{H1:2013ktq,H1:2015ubc} alongside our calculated results using the BK equation (red solid squares).
+We also provide parameterized formulas to describe the $ \lambda - Q^2 $ relation, expressed as:

-for red and magenta points in FIG. \ref{fig:lambda-Q2} and
+for the red and magenta points in FIG. \ref{fig:lambda-Q2}, and